alphagov/govuk-rfcs/rfc-176-replacing-static.md

 Making a remote call through middleware to get a layout which the app already has is not an idiomatic rails way of rendering a page, and it presents a complexity barrier to changes to the frontend apps.

 The reason for this complex system is that it gives `static` the ability to centralise static assets and handle adding various banners into apps.
 Those abilities haven't been trivial to replace.
-Previous RFCs have touched on: a replacing `static` with a gem ([RFC-84]), moving the content that populates header and footer into the content store ([RFC-118]), adding shared asset folders ([RFC-91]) or the gordian knot solution of merging all affected apps ([RFC-174]).
+Previous RFCs have touched on: a replacing `static` with a gem ([RFC-84]), adding shared asset folders ([RFC-91]) or the gordian knot solution of merging all affected apps ([RFC-174]).
+They've also looked at related problems of shared configuration by moving the content that populates header and footer into the content store ([RFC-118]).
 Although ultimately these RFCs were not implmented, the good news is that they were all pretty good solutions to part of the problem, they just needed some advancements in how our apps were built and deployed (which we now have).
 We’ve also established that some of the things static does can be done at a slightly slower pace and still be acceptable (for instance, that a 15 minute lag between the emergency banner being deployed and being visible site-wide is acceptable ([RFC-144])).

 ## Solutions